Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Dark matter and feasible parameter space

 The free parameters of the model were listed in Eq.~\ref{eqn:freeparam}, after defining the remaining parameters to address the issues of tiny neutrino masses and $e$ and $\mu ~(g-2)$ within the purview of the constraints from LFV decays.
 This set of free parameters spans a large space.
 However, we see that having a suitable DM candidate (charge neutral and stable on cosmological time scales) with correct relic density while also satisfying cosmological constraints and constraints on its interaction with the nucleons, sets the parameters competing against each other.
 After studying the different scenarios as shown in Fig.~\ref{fig:dm_main}, we summarise the following results for the feasible parameter space: \begin{itemize} \item{Pair ($\mN,d_2$) satisfying $\Omega~h^2=0.120$ is given by the red-dashed curve.
 Region below the curve is over-abundant while the region above the curve is under-abundant.} \item{Relic density observations are satisfied for both the mass-hierarchies.
-In both the scenarios, the DM is a singlet-doublet admixture but dominantly singlet as $\mN < \mL$ in the feasible region.
-However, in MH1, DM coannihilates with the singlet-dominated heavy charged leptons $\ES$ whereas in MH2, it coannihilates with the doublet-dominated $\ND$ and $\ED$.
-Further, in the latter case, the coaanihilations are much more efficient and DM density and various constraints are explained for a comparatively smaller values of the parameter $d_2$ ($\zLN$).} \item{Constraint on $\sigma_{SI}$ is given by the dashed curve in yellow.
-Region above the curve is excluded.} \item{Constraint $\Gamma({\NS}_2) ~\gg 3.6 \cdot 10^{-27}$ GeV is given by the dashed curve in white.
+In both the scenarios, the DM is a singlet-doublet admixture whose relic abundance is determined either via sizeable self-annihilation cross-sections - requiring a large $d_2$ ($\zLN$) or, through coannihilation processes involving heavier states.} \item{The bound on direct detection cross-section, $\sigma_{SI}$, is shown by the dashed curve in yellow and the region above the curve is excluded.
+For the same point in $\mN$-$d_2$ ($\zLN$) plane, the DM of MH1 has a smaller doublet component than the DM of MH2.
+As a result, a larger $d_2$ ($\zLN$) is allowed for MH1.} \item{The direct-detection constraint severly limits the strength of DM coupling to the SM, thereby, suppressing the DM self-annihilation cross-section.
+Consequently, determination of relic density must be governed by coannihilation processes alone, with heavier, nearly degenerate states.} \item{The nature and efficiency of coannihilations differ, however, for the two mass-hierarchies.
+For MH1 {\em viz.,} $\mN < \mE < \muphi < \mL$, DM coannihilates with the singlet-dominated heavy charged leptons $\ES$ whereas for MH2 {\em viz.,} $\mN < \mL < \mE < \muphi$, it coannihilates with the doublet-dominated $\ND$ and $\ED$.
+In the latter case, the coannihilations are much more efficient and DM density and various constraints are explained for a comparatively smaller value of the parameter $d_2$ ($\zLN$).} \item{The bound from BBN and CMB {\em viz.,} $\Gamma({\NS}_2) ~\gg 3.6 \cdot 10^{-27}$ GeV is given by the dashed curve in white.
 Region above the curve is allowed.
-However, although not depicted in the plot, $d_2$ ($\zLN$) below a certain value is also allowed, corresponding to $\Gamma ~(\NS_2) ~\lesssim~ 10 ^ {-42}$ GeV.
+Although not depicted in the plot, $d_2$ ($\zLN$) below a certain value is also allowed, corresponding to $\Gamma ~(\NS_2) ~\lesssim~ 10 ^ {-42}$ GeV.
 For MH1, this constraint implies $d_2 \geq 0.24$ or $d_2 \leq 0.03$, for $\mN=510$ GeV.
-For MH2, it implies $d_2 \geq 0.026$ or $d_2 \leq 0.001$, for $\mN=481$ GeV.} \item{Part of the red-dashed curve lying between the yellow and white curves and the parameter space to its right is allowed.} \end{itemize} Thus, we obtain a feasible region in the parameter space of the model explaining the observations of neutrino masses, anomalous magnetic moments of charged leptons and dark matter relic density while surviving the LFV bounds as well as the cosmological and direct detection bounds on DM.
+For MH2, it implies $d_2 \geq 0.026$ or $d_2 \leq 0.001$, for $\mN=481$ GeV.} \item{The feasible parameter space corresponds to part of the red-dashed curve lying between the yellow and white curves and the parameter space to its right.} \end{itemize} Thus, we obtain a feasible region in the parameter space of the model explaining the observations of neutrino masses, anomalous magnetic moments of charged leptons and dark matter relic density while surviving the cLFV bounds as well as the cosmological and direct detection bounds on DM.